QUICK SUMMARY:

 Bounce Rate

 Bounce rate is defined as the percentage of visitors that navigate away from a site after viewing only one page.
-A high bounce rate can indicate that you need to add or adjust a call-to-action (CTAs) to the post in content marketing.
+A high bounce rate in GA-4 can indicate that you need to add or adjust a call-to-action (CTAs) to the post in content marketing.

 Bounce rate is important to keep an eye on as it can lead to issues with delivery rates down the line.
 You always want to sanitize your email lists and make sure you aren't getting high bounce rates.
 Bryan Lozano, Vice President of Operations at Ad-Apt